Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

 After all the NCNs have been installed, it is imperative to disable the automated wiping of disks so subsequent boots do not destroy any data unintentionally.
-First follow the procedure [above](#accessing-usb-partitions-after-reboot) to re-mount the assets and then get a new token:
+First follow the procedure [above](#accessing-usb-partitions-after-reboot) to remount the assets and then get a new token:

 ```bash
 ncn-m001# export TOKEN=$(curl -k -s -S -d grant_type=client_credentials \